-We support Gov. McDonnell's petition for certiorari because the expansive interpretation of federal law on which his conviction was based is erroneous.
+We support the reversal of Gov. McDonnell's convictions - and the dismissal of the criminal charges - because the expansive interpretation of federal law under which he was prosecuted - and on which his convictions were based - is erroneous.
 It is completely alien to any legal advice that any of us would have given to any Governor of Virginia.
-Moreover, that expansive interpretation, if allowed to stand, would wreak havoc upon the public life of Virginia by casting a shadow of federal prosecution and imprisonment across normal participation in the democratic process.
+Moreover, that expansive interpretation, if allowed to stand, would wreak havoc upon participatory democracy by casting a shadow offederal prosecution and imprisonment normal across participation in the democratic process.
+This is a matter closely touching the common interest of the Amici in participatory democracy.